-Prior to our initial public offering, we operated on a private basis, and most of our management team does not have public company experience.
+Prior to our IPO, we operated on a private basis, and most of our management team does not have public company experience.
 We are now subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Act, the listing requirements of the Nasdaq Global Market and other applicable securities laws and regulations.
 The expenses incurred by public companies generally for reporting and corporate governance purposes have been increasing.
 We expect these rules and regulations to increase our legal and financial compliance costs and to make some activities more difficult, time-consuming and costly, although we are currently unable to estimate these costs with any degree of certainty.
-We also expect that being a newly public company and being subject to new rules and regulations will make it more expensive for us to obtain director and officer liability or other types of insurance, and we may be required to accept reduced coverage or incur substantially higher costs to obtain coverage.
+As a newly public company and being subject to new rules and regulations, it has become more expensive for us to obtain director and officer liability and other types of insurance and we may in the future be required to accept reduced coverage or incur substantially higher costs to obtain coverage.
 These laws and regulations could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as our executive officers.
-Furthermore, if we are unable to satisfy our obligations as a public company, we could be subject to delisting of our Class A common stock, fines, sanctions, and other regulatory action, and potentially civil litigation.
-These factors may, therefore, strain our resources, divert management's attention, and affect our ability to attract and retain qualified board members.
+Furthermore, if we are unable to satisfy our obligations as a public company, we could be subject to delisting of our Class A common stock, fines, sanctions, and affect our ability to attract and retain qualified board members.